JRanjan-Biswal/planorma-rsvp-be/README.md

 ## License

-This project is created for the Planorama interview assignment.
+This project is created for the HappyHosts interview assignment.